Turbootzz/SystemTH/README.md

 # SystemTH

- This is the perfect System bot.
+ This is a fantastic System bot.
 It provides with essential commands that you need for your server.
  If you are going to use some of the code, provide any sort of credits to me, for example in the embeds or in the help page.
 Please be a decent person :)

  # Commands